Berber flag

-The Berber flag (Berber language: Akenyal Amaziɣ, ⴰⴾⴻⵏⵢⴰⵍ ⴰⵎⴰⵣⵉⵗ) or Amazigh flag is a flag that has been adopted by many Berber populations including protestors, cultural and political activists.
+The Berber flag or Amazigh flag is an ethnic flag used as a common symbol of related ethnic groups in North Africa.
+The flag was created to symbolize culture, but with the rise of Berberism it also began to be used in political contexts.

 The flag was inaugurated in Wadya, a town of Kabylia situated in Tizi Ouzou, a province of Algeria, by an elder Algerian Kabylian veteran, Youcef Medkour.